kingsdigitallab/kdl-vqa/README.md

 * Ollama is straightforward to install
 * it can run remotely by offloading the heavy model computation to a remote GPU
-* this lets you run bvaq locally within a comfortable/familiar development environemnt,
+* this lets you run bvqa locally within a comfortable/familiar development environemnt,
 * simplifies the local stack, keeping it light
 * Ollama comes with many quantised models for efficient execution on more modest compute
 * speeds up bvqa startup time by keeping the model in memory between runs